Museum / Collection / Permanent Exhibition

 With the opening of the Terra Museum in Kikinda in December 2017 in the former manège building of the Kikinda military barracks, the decades-long desire and plan of the founders of the International Symposium of Terracotta Sculptures – Terra, to organize a permanent exhibition of sculptures in the city where they were created was finally brought to fruition.
 The main idea behind the Museum is as old as the Symposium itself, and it developed in parallel with the continuous increase in the number of sculptures that were created during the traditional Symposium gatherings.

-In the newly opened Terra Museum in Kikinda, visitors of this unique institution are given an opportunity to fully embrace and understand the place of sculpture at the turn of the century and millennium.
+In the newly opened Terra Museum in Kikinda, visitors of this unique institution are allowed to fully embrace and understand the place of sculpture at the turn of the century and millennium.

 Due to its significance, the Kikinda manège is deserving of protection as an object of technical excellence, as evidenced by the officially issued opinion – recommendation of the Institute for the Protection of Cultural Monuments from Subotica.

-The manège building consists of two interconnected units – the main part of the building is higher and spatially more dominant in relation to the annexe, which is significantly lower, enabling the functional division of space.
-The complete, well-organized, architecturally attractive and compact manège space of about 2100 square meters, with good natural and adequate artificial lighting, was turned into an ideal museum space that is fully adequate for the uniqueness of terracotta sculptures, especially since the Terra Museum exhibition display is dominated by monumental sculptures.
+The manège building consists of two interconnected units – the main part of the building is higher and spatially more dominant to the annex, which is significantly lower, enabling the functional division of space.
+The complete, well-organized, architecturally attractive, and compact manège space of about 2100 square meters, with good natural and adequate artificial lighting, was turned into an ideal museum space that is fully adequate for the uniqueness of terracotta sculptures, especially since the Terra Museum exhibition display is dominated by monumental sculptures.

 The permanent exhibition will not be frozen in time: it will be periodically supplemented and changed, but the uniqueness of the former manège will always be present, as well as the diversity of ideas and achievements of the creators.
 (Text by: Irina Subotić)